mulesoft-assets/template-db2sfdc-account-migration/README.md

 This template leverages the batch module.
 The batch job is divided into *Process* and *On Complete* stages.

-Migration process starts from fetching all the existing accounts that match the filter criteria from the Database.
+- Migration process starts from fetching all the existing accounts that match the filter criteria from the Database.
 Each database account is filtered depending if the database account also has an existing matching account in Salesforce.
-The last step of the *Process* stage groups the accounts and upserts them into the Salesforce instance based on the Name.
+- The last step of the *Process* stage groups the accounts and upserts them into the Salesforce instance based on the Name.
-Finally during the *On Complete* stage, the template outputs statistics data into the console and sends a notification email with the results of the batch execution.
+- Finally during the *On Complete* stage, the template outputs statistics data into the console and sends a notification email with the results of the batch execution.

 # Considerations

 To make this template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made in order for all to run smoothly.
+All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made for the application to run smoothly.
-Failing to do so could lead to unexpected behavior of the template.
+Failing to do so can lead to unexpected behavior of the template.

 This template illustrates the migration use case between a database and Salesforce, thus it requires a database instance to work.

-## DB Considerations
+## Database Considerations

-To get this template to work:

-This template may use date time or timestamp fields from the database to do comparisons and take further actions.
+This template uses date time or timestamp fields from the database to do comparisons and take further actions.
 While the template handles the time zone by sending all such fields in a neutral time zone, it cannot handle time offsets.
 We define time offsets as the time difference that may surface between date time and timestamp fields from different systems due to a differences in the system's internal clock.
 Take this in consideration and take the actions needed to avoid the time offset.